basetime/bldr-sfmc/README.md

 During the `bldr add` command folders and files will be checked against the `.local.manifest.json` file; folders in the path that do not currently exist there will be created.
 In addition, files that do not exist will prompt you to select a supported asset type `htmlblock, codesnippetblock, or htmlemail`.

-### Project Initiation

-Content Builder projects can be initiated outside of SFMC by running the `bldr init` command.
-This command will create the required BLDR folders and files to scaffold your Content Builder folders and assets so you can create them in bulk within SFMC.
-The `init` command will prompt you to enter a `project name` that will be used as your root folder.

-Once you have your initial project set up, simply run `bldr add .` and `bldr push` to create your files in SFMC.

 ## Automation Studio